EmoryCN2L/QSM_AMP_PE/README.md

 ## Parameter setting

 **Wavelet basis**: Choosing an apropriate wavelet basis is important.
 We usually use the `db1` or `db2` basis for QSM.
-The best choice empirically depends on whether it is a straight or oblique scan.
+The best choice typically depends on whether it is a straight or oblique scan.
 Generally speaking,

  1) When the B0 direction is [0 0 1] or close to [0 0 1], the db1 wavelet basis would perform as well as or better than the db2 basis.
  2) When the B0 direction is tilted and far from [0 0 1], sometimes the db1 basis leads to pixelation artifacts due to the approximation of dipole kernel.